sakthivelan21/problem-solving/Java-notes/README.md

 * Multithreading is a `Thread-based multitasking` is a `lightweight process` and occupies the same address space.
 Hence, while switching cost of communication will be very less.

-* when we run a proram in java , `one thread` is automatically created and it executes the main method.
+* when we run a program in java , `one thread` is automatically created and it executes the main method.
 This thread is called `Main Thread`.

-* Main Thread can also be controlled through it's refernce and by using `static method Thread.currentThread()`.
+* Main Thread can also be controlled through it's reference and by using `static method Thread.currentThread()`.

 * Advantages are Efficient use of processors,performance and Better performance.